-The demand for crossover SUVs is growing by the day, and the Audi Q3 and Audi Q5 are amongst the best in the business.
+The demand for crossover SUVs is growing by the day, and the Audi Q3 Estate and Audi Q5 are amongst the best in the business.
 Both of these upmarket, compact SUVs combine luxurious practicality with four-wheel drive capabilities to produce one of the most relaxing yet compelling driving experiences in the premium compact SUV class.

 The Audi Q3 may seem more appealing with it’s sleek body shape and affordable price tag, but the Audi Q5 dominates the Q3 when it comes to practicality and outright performance.

 Is your heart set on an Audi, but sitting on the fence when it comes to choosing a model?
 We’re here to make that decision a little bit easier!